ElizabethWhiley/dotfiles/README.md

 # dotfiles
+To set up a new github ssh key, run:
+* `./github-ssh.sh`
+* follow the steps in the script

-When you want to set up a new mac, run:
+To set up a new mac, run:
 - `./install.sh`

 Open installed apps and save them in dock eg.